-The Ravenswood Dance Program seeks to nurture students as movers, thinkers, creators and performers as students investigate and experiment with movement, learn the fundamentals of dance technique, explore various dance styles, build and choreograph dances, and present and perform their learning for others.
+The Ravenswood Dance Program seeks to nurture students as movers, thinkers, creators and performers as they investigate and experiment with movement, learn the fundamentals of dance technique, explore various dance styles, build and choreograph dances and present and perform their learning for others.

-- Pre-K through 2nd-grade dance classes focus on creative movement, including spatial awareness, dancing fast and slow, creating shapes, freeze dancing to various music, creating patterns in dance and more!
+Pre-K through 2nd-grade dance classes focus on creative movement, including spatial awareness, dancing fast and slow, creating shapes, freeze dancing to various music, creating patterns in dance and more!

-- 5th-8th grade students will participate in elective courses for enrichment classes.
-The dance electives include deep investigations in specific dance styles, studying dance work from specific artists and choreographers, the history and impact of dance in our culture, or creating collaborative work in a variety of settings.
+5th-8th grade students will participate in elective courses for enrichment classes.
+The dance electives include deep investigations into specific dance styles, studying dance work from specific artists and choreographers, the history and impact of dance in our culture, or creating collaborative work in a variety of settings.
 All of these courses have a heavy focus on dance-making and the creative process.

 Students should come to class with gym shoes and socks and be prepared to dance in gym shoes for some dance forms and in socks or bare feet for others.
 Dance shoes are provided.